geohackweek/datasharing/_episodes/01-conda-tutorial.md

 #### Searching for a certain package

-Some packages might not be available in conda, but it is available in [pypi](https://pypi.python.org/pypi).
+Some packages might not be available in conda, but are available in [pypi](https://pypi.python.org/pypi).
 For example, we will search for rasterio within the [anaconda cloud](https://anaconda.org/).
 *It is not necessary to create an account with anaconda cloud, unless you'd like to contribute in the future when you are pro with conda.*

 ![Search in Anaconda Cloud](../fig/Anaconda_cloud_rasterio_listing.png)